 - Applying oils to the skin for absorption into the body

-Despite these other methods, smoking marijuana — rather than vaping — is still the preferred method for teens.
+Despite these other methods, smoking marijuana—rather than vaping—is still the preferred method for teens.

-How does Marijuana Affect the Teenage Brain?
+How Does Marijuana Affect the Teenage Brain?

 Teens may choose marijuana over other substances under the false belief that marijuana is natural and harmless.
 Unfortunately, the truth is that marijuana is dangerous for teenagers.
 Not only is marijuana addictive, but marijuana use adversely impacts a teenager’s developing brain.